Ice Castles in Lincoln New Hampshire: Family Weekend Getaway

 5. New York (New!)

 Making Ice Castles takes up to 2 months.
-Brent Christensen remains the main Artist who designs new, unique castles every year along with 20-40 additional ice artisans who hand make around 12,000 icicles every day.
+Brent Christensen remains the leading Artist who designs new, unique castles every year, along with 20-40 additional ice artisans who hand-make around 12,000 icicles daily.
 No wonder the experience you will get is so unique and beautiful.

 mom showing ice castles to her son